 - c.
 Dramatic poetry is basically drama written in poetry.
-The books of Job and Song of Solomon are structured as ancient dramas.8 There are many other examples of drama that will be explained later. - 6.
+The books of Job and Song of Solomon are structured as ancient dramas.
+There are many other examples of drama that will be explained later. - 6.
 Prophecy.
 Prophecy is speaking on behalf of God.
 A prophet is one to whom and through whom God speaks.
 At times prophecy included speaking about the future but most prophecies were messages from God for the contemporary times in which the prophet lived.
-Interestingly, many of the prophetic writers are written in poetry.9 - 7.
+Interestingly, many of the prophetic writers are written in poetry. - 7.
 Parables.
 A parable is a story designed to illustrate a truth.
 Jesus was the master user of parables though they are found all through the Bible. - 8.
 Epistles.
 These are letters written to teach important truths.
 They are written to real people or groups and convey information in a warm and personal manner.
-There are 21 epistles in the New Testament and they make up 38 percent of its content.
+There are 21 epistles in the New Testament and they make up 38 percent of its content. - 9.
+Apocalyptic Literature.
+This is literature that normally describes the future in rather strange and mystical terms and is filled with symbolic spiritual beings and images.
+The word 'apocalyptic' means "unveiling" and is the first word in the book of Revelation.
+Most apocalyptic literature is non-canonical but early examples of it came be found in Daniel, Isaiah (24-27), Ezekiel (38, 39), Joel (3:9ff.), Zechariah (9-14), and Mark (13).
+More will be said about this genre of literature later.